Adolis García Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.50 team ERA that ranks 19th across all league pitching staffs.
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.49).

+- Quintana (1-5) takes the mound for the Mets in his eighth start of the season.
+He's put together a 3.73 ERA in 41 2/3 innings pitched, with 30 strikeouts.

-- His last time out was on Tuesday against the Atlanta Braves, when the right-hander threw 4 2/3 innings, surrendering three earned runs while giving up eight hits.
+- The left-hander last appeared on Wednesday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing five earned runs while giving up nine hits.

-- In 19 games this season, the 28-year-old has amassed an ERA of 5.54, with 7.3 strikeouts per nine innings.
-Opponents are hitting .300 against him.
+- In seven games this season, the 34-year-old has put up an ERA of 3.73, with 6.6 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.